Posted By Claire on March 29, 2018

 You can read more about Anne Boleyn’s passion for poor relief in my article Anne Boleyn and Charity.

-Today, our present monarch, Queen Elizabeth II, will be attending a special royal Maundy service at St George’s Chapel, Windsor Castle.
-This special service is held at a different church each year and the Queen always hands out Maundy Money to pensioners from that community.
-At Windsor, she will be giving these special coins to 92 men and 92 women, for she is in her 92nd year.
+Each year, our present monarch, Queen Elizabeth II, attends a special royal Maundy service.
+This special service is held at a different church each year and the queen always hands out Maundy Money to pensioners from that community.
+The number of coins given to each man and woman is equal to the years the queen has lived.
 Here’s a video from 2013 when the special service was held at Christ Church, Oxford:

 While the Queen doesn’t wash the feet of poor people anymore, some churches still have this tradition – does yours?